 We began operations in December 1989.
 At that time we provided research services, mostly to US government agencies, on classified projects.
-We have financed our operations since 1999 primarily through the sale of our equity securities, and have devoted substantially all of our resources to research and development relating to MelaFind®.
-Our net loss for the nine months ended September 30, 2006 was \$8.2 million, and as of September 30, 2006, we had an accumulated deficit of approximately \$28.9 million.
-We expect our research and development expenses to increase in connection with our clinical trials and other development activities related to MelaFind®.
+We have financed our operations since 1999 primarily through the sale of our equity securities and have devoted substantially all of our resources to research and development relating to MelaFind®.
+Our net loss for the three months ended March 31, 2008 was approximately \$4.3 million, and as of March 31, 2008, we had an accumulated deficit of approximately \$47.4 million.
+Our research and development expenses may continue to increase in connection with our clinical trials and other development activities related to MelaFind®.
 If we receive PMA approval for MelaFind® from the FDA, we expect to incur significant sales and marketing expenses, which will require additional funding, and manufacturing expenses.
-Additionally, our general and administrative expenses have increased due to the additional operational and regulatory responsibilities applicable to public companies.
+Additionally, our general and administrative expenses have also increased due to the additional operational and regulatory responsibilities applicable to public companies.
 As a result, we expect to continue to incur significant and increasing operating losses for the foreseeable future.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity.